Dedicated Servers

 27. Can I get a budget dedicated server with an SSD?

-Yes, some providers offer budget servers with SSDs for faster performance, but these are typically more expensive than traditional HDD servers.
+Indeed, some suppliers do provide low-cost servers with SSDs for faster performance.
+But bear in mind that these alternatives are typically more expensive than conventional HDD servers.

 29. Are budget dedicated servers suitable for video hosting?